 Same as that listed for B vitamins as well as:

-This concern about animal protein and fat is, I think, valid and leads us to a very common pitfall with Paleo….
+This concern about the effect of animal protein and fat on microbes is, I think, valid.
+And it leads us to a very common pitfall with Paleo….
 Don’t Forget The Veggies!

 Again, Paleo is just as much about what you are putting in as what you are taking out.
 Paleo is not all about meat and fat.

 Vegetables contain protective nutrients that are a critical part of making this diet approach healthy for kids.

 More and more human studies are being done looking at the effect of a Paleo-type diet on weight, metabolism, immune function, neurological processes and heart health that show us this way of eating can be very healthy.
 But it has to be done in a healthy way if you're going to try it and that means, in part, lots and lots of vegetables!

 Concern #3: Paleo Is Too Restrictive.
 Gluten-Free Is Enough